Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/2023-24/advanced/algorithm-analysis.md

 ---
-title: Algorithmic Analysis
+title: Algorithm Analysis
-sidebar_position: 6
+sidebar_position: 1
 ---

 **Algorithm analysis** provides an estimate as to how much time or space your program will take to run.